Medically reviewed on Jul 18, 2018

 Your surgeon will study X-rays of your knee to determine if osteotomy is appropriate and how much correction of the deformity is needed.

-Because you'll be receiving anesthesia, you'll need to refrain from eating or drinking before the procedure.
+Because you'll be receiving anesthesia, you can't eat or drink before the procedure.
 If you take daily medications, follow your surgeon's instructions on whether to take them the morning of your surgery.

 What you can expect